nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 # NetConnect User Guide

 NetConnect is a desktop app for managing contacts in SMEs, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 It enables managers to efficiently manage their employees, clients, as well as suppliers, **all in one place** ☝🏻.

+NetConnect aims to target a specific user demographic, which demands a hyper-specific set of requirements.
+Specifically, we aim to address the woes of food business managers who have to manage multiple groups of contacts, such as clients, suppliers, and employees.

+If you relate to this problem we identified, then NetConnect might be just right for you.
+This user guide will accompany you in maximising the capabilities of this product, freeing time for more pressing issues.

 <!-- * Table of Contents -->
 <page-nav-print />